-Regardless of if you choose Bailey's Moving & Storage, we will want you to have a good moving experience.
-Call it a pride thing, we hate bad movers and we don't want you to have to go through what many have in the past.
+Regardless of if you choose Bailey's Moving & Storage or not, we want you to have a good moving experience.
+Call it a pride thing, but we hate bad movers, and we don't want you to have to go through what many have in the past.

-- Demand an On-Site Estimate: Seeing your belongings in person does two things: First, it creates an accurate inventory.
-Remember the "The Hostage"?
-A good inventory helps avoid that, as well as gets you the most accurate pricing details.
-It also allows you to ask as many questions, in person, to the moving company representative.
+- Demand an On-Site Estimate: Reviewing your belongings in person with an estimator establishes two things: First, it assures the estimator creates an accurate itemized inventory, and it allows you to ask as many questions as possible, in person, to the moving company representative.
 Remember, good communication is key to avoiding a scam.
-With COVID-19 transforming the way we live and work, some companies may not want to come on site, but if a company refuses to perform an in-home estimate, it's usually a red flag.
+With COVID-19 transforming the way we live and work, some companies may not be available to come on site, but if a company refuses to perform an in-home estimate, it's usually a red flag.

 - Check the Company's Address: A real mover will have a real address.
 Once you get the address, it's worth verifying.
 Some do a google map listing view, or physically drive down to see the facility.
 Seeing a warehouse with an office and real people working is a good sign this isn't a scam company.

-- Ask for Recommendations from Friends and Family or Reviews: One of the best ways to find a great mover?
-Word of mouth from people they have moved before.
+- Ask for Recommendations from Friends and Family or Reviews: One of the best ways to find a great mover is through word of mouth from people they have moved before.
 Check out reviews online too, because the number of reviews as well as the content written in them, can help you determine a new company from a trusted, reputable company.

 - Ask your Real Estate Agent: Real estate agents help people move all the time.
 They are a great source for a good mover.